Section 1. Tennessee Lawyers' Fund for Client Protection.

 15.01.
 No person shall have any right to payment from the Fund as a claimant, third-party beneficiary or otherwise.

 15.02.
 Decisions of the Board shall be final and not be subject to appeal or review by any court.

 16.01.
 Payments on approval claims shall be made from the Fund only upon condition that the Board receives, in consideration for any payment from the Fund, a pro tanto assignment from the claimant of the claimant's right against the lawyer involved, or his or her personal representative, his or her estate or assigns or of the claimant's right against any third party or entity concerning the dishonestly caused loss for which the claimant is receiving reimbursement from the Fund, and to the extent of such payment, a lien shall be created in favor of the Fund which shall attach to any asset that may be payable to the claimant from, or on behalf of, the person or entity who caused the claimant's loss and which resulted in the claimant's award of reimbursement from the Fund.

 16.02.
 If the reimbursement is made, the Fund shall be subrogated in the amount of the reimbursement.
-The Board may bring such action as it deems advisable against the lawyer, the lawyer's estate and any other person or entity who may be liable for the loss within three years from the date of payment to the claimant.
+The Board may bring such action as it deems advisable against the lawyer, the lawyer's estate and any other person or entity who may be liable for the loss.

 16.03.
 Should the claimant bring any action for recovery or reimbursed losses directly against the lawyer, the lawyer's estate or any other person or entity who may be liable for the loss, the claimant shall notify the Board of such action and send a copy of the complaint.
 Any voluntary payment from the lawyer or other recovery from any source shall also be reported to the Board.

 16.04.
 The claimant shall cooperate in any effort the Board undertakes to achieve reimbursement for the Fund.